raul23/web-crawler/README.rst

 `:information_source:`

   - The Python script can be found at `get_physicists_urls.py <https://github.com/raul23/web-crawler/blob/main/exercises/get_physicists_urls.py>`_
-  - The Python script saves the list of URLs as a pickle file if given the 's' option to the script, e.g. ``python get_physicists_urls.py s``
+  - The Python script saves the list of URLs as a pickle file if given the 's' option to the script:

+    ``python get_physicists_urls.py s``

 2. Download Wikipedia pages
 '''''''''''''''''''''''''''